 Check out my Blue Cheese Pasta Salad and my Air Fryer Half Chicken for more meal ideas!

-Sausage and potato casserole has everything you need for a great meal.
-It's the best comfort food and everyone will love all the potatoes, sausage and more which makes this a crowd favorite!
+Low Calorie sausage and potato casserole has everything you need for a great meal.
 This casserole is made with super cheap ingredients that can be purchased at any local grocery store.

 It's super easy to make, and goes great with mixed vegetables.